 Wikisource, a collection of free source documents

 Meta-Wiki, which coordinates all the other projects

 The idea came when the owners of meeting catering company – Meeting Masters – observed that they always had space for some extra people.
 They decided to offer it for free and even added free coffee and lunch because the kitchen would provide for 150 users anyway.
 The little idea grew into a large-scale coworking project, and the network now includes 1737 free workspaces and 301 meeting spaces in 6 countries.
 This project is an example of the “potlatch” principle.
 A potlatch is a ceremonial feast, which is a form of exchange designed to create a positive relationship between two parties and was an integral part of many archaic economies.
 The word comes from a native North American dialect term meaning “to give away” or “a gift.”

 Linux – Free customization of purchased software

 This operating system is one of the products of the open source movement.
-Its authors freed their product from legally enforced copyrights, because in their view it hampered innovation.
-The Linux software is therefore a product with no restrictions for alterations.
+Its authors freed their product from legally enforced copyrights because in their view it hampered innovation.
+The Linux software is, therefore, a product with no restrictions for alterations.
 The users are free to customise and innovate it as per their preferences once they buy the product.
-In addition, the company is unrestricting the further distribution by secondary parties and are not claiming any of the secondary profit.
+Also, the company is unrestricting the further distribution by secondary parties and are not claiming any of the secondary profit.

 Quora – Free advice and knowledge share